CVE-2026-59692: Stack-based Buffer Overflow in Red Hat Red Hat Enterprise Linux 10

 Technical Summary

-This vulnerability involves a stack buffer overflow in the GStreamer DTLS plugin used in Red Hat Enterprise Linux 10.
-Specifically, during the DTLS handshake, the peer certificate's Subject Distinguished Name is printed into a fixed-size 2048-byte stack buffer without proper bounds checking.
-An attacker can send a certificate with an excessively large Subject DN, which overflows the buffer, leading to a process crash and denial of service.
+CVE-2026-59692 is a stack buffer overflow vulnerability in the GStreamer DTLS plugin on Red Hat Enterprise Linux 10.
+Specifically, during the DTLS handshake, the peer certificate Subject Distinguished Name is printed into a fixed-size 2048-byte stack buffer without bounds checking.
+This allows a remote unauthenticated attacker to send a certificate with an oversized Subject DN that exceeds the buffer size, triggering a stack buffer overflow and causing the process to crash, leading to denial of service.
 The vulnerability has a CVSS 3.1 base score of 7.5 (high severity) with network attack vector, low attack complexity, no privileges required, no user interaction, and impacts availability only.
+Red Hat has issued security advisories and updates for the gstreamer1-plugins-bad-free package to address this issue in Red Hat Enterprise Linux 10 versions prior to 10.2.6.

 Potential Impact